peterjcaulfield/raiden/README.md

 [![Build Status](https://api.travis-ci.org/peterjcaulfield/raiden.svg)](http://travis-ci.org/peterjcaulfield/raiden)

 `raiden` is CLI dev tool for interacting with web API's.
-With some simple user defined configs, `raiden` will allow you to execute requests against API's without the overhead of jumping into a browser or fiddling with `curl`.
+With some simple user defined configs, `raiden` will allow you to execute http requests without the overhead of jumping into a browser or fiddling with `curl`.

 # Why